Unity-Technologies/ml-agents/docs/Getting-Started.md

 #### Behavior Parameters : Vector Action Space

-An Agent is given instructions in the form `ActionBuffers`.
+An Agent is given instructions in the form of actions.
 ML-Agents Toolkit classifies actions into two types: continuous and discrete.
 The 3D Balance Ball example is programmed to use continuous actions, which are a vector of floating-point numbers that can vary continuously.
 More specifically,